Hellenic/wild-trails/README.md

  - S.E.R.E. elements?
  - Integrate Garmin InReach or similar GPS trackers to get location updates without phone
    - GPS tracker + map and compass on multi-player games would be neat

+## Technical Considerations

+### OpenStreetMap Data (Overpass API)
+We currently use the public Overpass API for fetching map data (landmarks, terrain features, etc.):
+- ✅ **Current usage**: <1% of daily limits (~100 requests/day vs 10,000 limit)
+- ✅ **Perfect for MVP**: Free, reliable, well-documented
+- 🔮 **Future consideration (growth)**: Self-hosted Overpass instance
+  - Removes rate limits entirely
+  - Allows custom data enrichment (add game-specific landmarks, verified waypoints, etc.)
+  - Full control over data freshness and availability
+  - Consider when reaching 1000+ games/day

+See [Overpass API best practices](https://wiki.openstreetmap.org/wiki/Overpass_API) for more details.

+### Distance Calculations
+We currently use a **simplified Euclidean approximation** for distance calculations, which is fast and perfectly suitable for gameplay:
+- ✅ **0.1-0.6% error** at high latitudes (e.g., 16m error over 16km in Finland)
+- ✅ **Perfect for gameplay**: Hints are rounded to ±100m anyway, so formula errors are invisible to players
+- ✅ **Fast**: Single `cos()` operation vs. Haversine's 6x more trigonometry

+**Future consideration**: If we ever need sub-meter accuracy (e.g., for precise fitness tracking or navigation features), we could switch to the Haversine formula.
+However, for treasure hunt gameplay with hint-based exploration, the current approach is optimal.

+See [docs/distance-calculation-explained.md](./docs/distance-calculation-explained.md) for detailed technical explanation.

 ## Interesting things
  - Trailmap.fi, MapAnt.fi